Your bank's disclosure statement: what's in it for you?

 Banks are required to publish disclosure statements for two main reasons:

 A bank’s disclosure statement contains a wide range of financial and other information, and is aimed at providing a broad and reasonably up-to-date view of the bank.
 It includes information on the bank’s conditions of registration, which are the means by which the Reserve Bank applies prudential requirements to banks – such as minimum capital requirements.
-The disclosure statement at a bank's end of year contains more comprehensive information than in the half-year and "off-quarters" (ie the first and third quarters of a bank's financial year).
+The disclosure statement at a bank's end of year contains more comprehensive information than in the half-year.

 Banks that are incorporated overseas and are registered to operate a branch in New Zealand must make the financial statements for their overseas banking activities as a whole, readily available in New Zealand.
 This is in addition to the disclosure statement covering the operations of their New Zealand branch.

-Disclosure statements must be published quarterly.
-For example, a bank with a balance date of 31 March must produce a disclosure statement for the three months to 30 June, the six months to 30 September, the nine months to 31 December and the full-year to 31 March.
+Disclosure statements must be published every six months.
+For example, a bank with a balance date of 31 March must produce a disclosure statement for the six months to 30 September and the full year to 31 March.

 A bank must make its disclosure statement readily accessible on its website.
 For locally-incorporated banks, this must be via a link labelled “disclosure statements” from the home page of the website.
 For overseas banks, the link must be from the main page of any New Zealand section of their website.

-If anyone requests a copy of a bank's most recent disclosure statement in person from any of its branches or agencies, the bank must offer to provide printed copies of its most recent full-year disclosure statement, and of any half-year or off-quarter disclosure statements that have been published since the date of the full-year disclosure statement.
+If anyone requests a copy of a bank's most recent disclosure statement in person from any of its branches or agencies, the bank must offer to provide printed copies of its most recent full-year disclosure statement, and of the half-year disclosure statement if it has been published since the date of the full-year disclosure statement.
 The bank must dispatch the documents by the end of the second working day following the day the request was made.

 The disclosure requirements give banks greater flexibility in how to respond to requests received in other ways, or for requests asking for disclosure statements other than the most recent ones.
 So, for instance, if someone makes a request by email, the bank might respond by emailing copies of the required disclosure statements.
 However, the two-day deadline still applies.